gotqn/thumbnail_hover_effect/README.md

 ####Using the right settings#####

-The gem generator is creating 3D hover effects using CSS 3D transforms.
-Because of this, you are not able to use the generated *CSS* files for images with different width and height.
+The gem generator is creating 3D image hover effects using CSS 3D transforms.
+Because of this, you are not able to use the generated *CSS* rules for images with different width and height.

 The generator uses default width and height if they are not supplied, but in most cases you will need to specify them: